micmejia/bible-dump/AMPC/1 Peter/1 Pet 5.md

 ###### 10

-And after you have suffered a little while, the God of all grace [Who imparts all blessing and favor], Who has called you to His [own] eternal glory in Christ _Jesus_, will Himself complete _and_ make you what you ought to be, establish _and_ ground you securely, and strengthen, and settle you.
+And after you have suffered a little while, the God of all grace [Who imparts all blessing and favor], Who has called you to His [own] eternal glory in Christ Jesus, will Himself complete and make you what you ought to be, establish and ground you securely, and strengthen, and settle you.

 ###### 11